vonovak/react-to-imperative/README.md

 This is a function that you implement.
 It accepts `({ props, type, depth })`. `props` is the props object, `type` is a component type (`div`, `View`, `React.Fragment` ...), `depth` is the current depth in the explored React tree.
 You should return:

-- an object with props you want to extract if the provided React element is one you're interested in
+- an object with props you want to extract if the provided React element is one you're interested in.
+Search will not carry on deeper in the React tree in this case (please open an issue if you need to change this).
-- `true` to denote that the provided React element is of no interested to you but you want the search to carry on one level deeper in the React tree
+- `true` to denote that the provided React element is of no interested to you but you want the search to carry on one level deeper in the React tree (in the elements `children`)
 - `false` to denote you're not interested in exploring the provided part of React tree

 ### `maxDepth`